Comprehending Mesothelioma: Indications, Treatment, and Prevention

 The main cause

-2. Symptoms of pleural mesothelioma
+2. Symptoms

-3. Diagnosing
+3. Diagnosis

-Diagnosis often involves a blend of imaging tests like X-rays and CT scans, biopsies, and a detailed medical history to identify asbestos exposure.
+Diagnosis often requires a blend of imaging tests like X-rays and CT scans, biopsies, and a detailed medical history to identify asbestos exposure.
 A definitive diagnosis typically requires examining tissue samples under a microscope.

 4. Stages

-7. Prevention
+7. Avoidance

-2. Peritoneal mesothelioma
+2. Abdominal mesothelioma

 Key Points about Peritoneal Mesothelioma: